Skip to content

 CraneSched uses the Container Network Interface (CNI) to provide container network isolation and communication.
 Install a suitable CNI plugin based on the container runtime you choose.

-In the CraneSched-FrontEnd root directory, run make tool to build the Meta CNI plugin.
-The build output is located at build/tool/meta-cni.
-The Meta CNI plugin must be configured before use.
+In the CraneSched-FrontEnd root directory, run make tool to build the Crane CNI tools.
+The build outputs are located in build/tool/.

 Example: Calico